-Installation | Maintenance | Beyond Lino
+Installation | Topics | Beyond Lino

-The lino_xl.lib.appypod plugin uses appy.pod which in turn uses python3-uno to connect to a LibreOffice server.
+The lino_xl.lib.appypod plugin uses appy.pod, which in turn uses python3-uno to connect to a LibreOffice server.

 appy.pod is part of the appy Python package and was automatically installed together with Lino into your Python environment.